keirlawson/CiviPromise/TESTING.md

 ## Running integration tests

-Integration tests require a CiviCRM instance to run against.
+Integration tests expect a CiviCRM instance running on localhost at port 8888 to run tests against.
 To run them locally the `setupTestEnv.sh` shell script located within the integration tests directory can be used.
 This script downloads and installs a Drupal/CiviCRM environment.
 This script requires the following to be already installed:

 * PHP (including various [Drupal required extensions](https://www.drupal.org/requirements/php#extensions), usually mysql, xml and gd)
 * MySQL